 Telemundo’s sports and news operations also contribute content to the Peacock library.
 You’ll find clips of recent news reports in collections featuring news, sports, and entertainment.

-The Account section lets you change a handful of settings in the Peacock app.
+The Account section is accessed through your profile icon, then selecting “Account”.
+It lets you change a handful of settings in the Peacock app.
 Since security and parental control features, as well as subscriptions, are applied globally across all devices, you’ll have to log into the Peacock website to change those.

 You have several settings you can change on the Peacock site.
 You can turn off Peacock’s email notifications, although you’ll still get emails about your account.
 Enhanced security, which is off by default, requires you to confirm your identity before changing personal information.
 Finally, you can create a PIN to activate Peacock’s parental control system.

-Even with the huge demand being placed on residential broadband, Peacock’s streaming quality was consistently good with no noticeable degradation in image quality or dropped frames.
+Even though it takes a long time to load and its menu is a bit laggy, Peacock’s streaming quality is consistently good with no noticeable degradation in image quality or dropped frames.

 Peacock currently supports 4K Ultra HD resolution on Apple TV and Roku devices.
 On other devices content streams at HD (1080p) quality.
 Select content is available to stream in Dolby Digital surround sound.

-- Streaming devices: Android TV, Apple TV, Chromecast, NVIDIA Shield, Roku.
+- Streaming: Android TV, Apple TV, Chromecast, NVIDIA Shield, Roku

-- Smart TVs and Blu-ray players: Andoird TV, Hisense, LG, Samsung, Vizio
+- Smart TVs and Blu-ray players: Android TV, Hisense, LG, Samsung, Vizio

 - Cable set-top boxes: Cox, Xfinity

-Your family will be able to use Peacock with up to three devices at the same time.
+You can stream Peacock on up to 3 devices at the same time.